One Horizon Center: Two Horizon Center

 Two Horizon Center is a crescent-shaped tower with a curved glass facade.
 It spreads over 1.17 Mn Sq Ft and is a LEED certified commercial building on the main Golf Course Road, Gurgaon.
 The top of the building consists of a helipad.
 This tower incorporates 5-star hotels and offices of Fortune 500 companies.

 Horizon Plaza

-Horizon Plaza offers various culinary and leisure spaces.
-It is surrounded by trees, garden cafes, well-approached sit-out areas, and seating arrangements.
-There are terrace gardens at multiple levels of the complex that link the buildings with the green hub at its center.
+Horizon Plaza has various culinary and leisure spaces.
+It is surrounded by trees, garden cafes, sit-out areas, and seating arrangements.
+There are terrace gardens that link the buildings with the green hub at its center.

 How to reach

 DLF Horizon Center is located at a 35-minute drive from Indira Gandhi international airport, Delhi.
 It takes an 8-minute drive from Sikanderpur rapid metro station and a 10-minute drive from Huda city center metro station.
 The nearest bus stop is the Genpact bus stop, from where it's just a 5 minutes walk.